YueruLi/Spring2022_Econ613_Assignments/README.md

 There should also be an R fail name "AX.R" where X is the Number associated with the assignment

-There should be a PDF name "ReadingNoteX.pdf", where X is the indexing of the reading note.
+There should be a PDF name "ReadingNotesX.pdf", where X is the indexing of the reading note.

 Thank you TAs!